 This is why the Court should have required petitioners to exhaust their remedies under the statute.
 As we explained in Gusik v.
-Schilder, 340 U.S. 128, 132, 71 S.Ct.
-149, 95 L.Ed.
-146 (1950): "If an available procedure has not been employed to rectify the alleged error" petitioners complain of, "any interference by [a] federal court may be wholly needless.
+Schilder, 340 U.S. 128, 132 (1950), "If an available procedure has not been employed to rectify the alleged error" petitioners complain of, "any interference by [a] federal court may be wholly needless.
 The procedure established to police the errors of the tribunal whose judgment is challenged may be adequate for the occasion."
 Because the majority refuses to assess whether the CSRTs comport with the Constitution, it ends up razing a system of collateral review that it admits may in fact satisfy the Due Process Clause and be "structurally sound."
-Ante, at 2270.
+Ante, at 56.
 But if the collateral review procedures Congress has provided-CSRT review coupled with Article III scrutiny-are sound, interference by a federal habeas court may be entirely unnecessary.

 The only way to know is to require petitioners to use the alternative procedures Congress designed.
-Mandating that petitioners exhaust their statutory remedies "is in no sense a suspension of the writ of habeas corpus.
+Mandating that the petitioners exhaust their statutory remedies "is in no sense a suspension of the writ of habeas corpus.
 It is merely a deferment of resort to the writ until other corrective procedures are shown to be futile."
-Gusik, supra, at 132, 71 S.Ct.
-149. So too here, it is not necessary to consider the availability of the writ until the statutory remedies have been shown to be inadequate to protect the detainees' rights.
-Cf. 28 U.S.C. § 2254(b)(1)(A) ("An application for a writ of habeas corpus . . . shall not be granted unless it appears that . . . the applicant has exhausted the remedies available in the courts of the State").
+Gusik, supra, at 132.
+So too here, it is not necessary to consider the availability of the writ until the statutory remedies have been shown to be inadequate to protect the detainees' rights.
+Cf. 28 U. S. C. §2254(b)(1)(A) ("An application for a writ of habeas corpus... shall not be granted unless it appears that ... the applicant has exhausted the remedies available in the courts of the State").
 Respect for the judgments of Congress-whose Members take the same oath we do to uphold the Constitution-requires no less.

-In the absence of any assessment of the DTA's remedies, the question whether detainees are entitled to habeas is an entirely speculative one.
+In the absence of any assessment of the DTA's remedies, the guestion whether detainees are entitled to habeas is an entirely speculative one.
 Our precedents have long counseled us to avoid deciding such hypothetical questions of constitutional law.
 See Spector Motor Service, Inc. v.
-McLaughlin, 323 U.S. 101, 105, 65 S.Ct.
-152, 89 L.Ed.
-101 (1944) ("If there is one doctrine more deeply rooted than any other 2282 in the process of constitutional adjudication, it is that we ought not to pass on questions of constitutionality . . . unless such [questions are] unavoidable"); see also Ashwander v.TVA, 297 U.S. 288, 347, 56 S.Ct.
-466, 80 L.Ed.
-688 (1936) (Brandeis, J., concurring) (Constitutional questions should not be decided unless "'absolutely necessary to a decision of the case'" (quoting Burton v.
-United States, 196 U.S. 283, 295, 25 S.Ct.
-243, 49 L.Ed.
-482 (1905))).
+McLaughlin, 323 U.S. 101, 105 (1944) ("If there is one doctrine more deeply rooted than any other in the process of constitutional adjudication, it is that we ought not to pass on questions of constitutionality . . . unless such [questions are] unavoidable"); see also Ashwander v.
+TVA, 297 U. S. 288, 347 (1936) (Brandeis, J., concurring) (Constitutional questions should not be decided unless "absolutely necessary to a decision of the case" (quoting Burton v.
+United States, 196 U.S. 283, 295 (1905))).
 This is a "fundamental rule of judicial restraint."
-L.Ed.
-2d 113 (1984).
+Three Affiliated Tribes of Fort Berthold Reservation v.
+Wold Engineering, P. C., 467 U. S. 138, 157 (1984).

 The Court acknowledges that "the ordinary course" would be not to decide the constitutionality of the DTA at this stage, but abandons that "ordinary course" in light of the "gravity" of the constitutional issues presented and the prospect of additional delay.
-Ante, at 2263.
+Ante, at 43.
 It is, however, precisely when the issues presented are grave that adherence to the ordinary course is most important.
 A principle applied only when unimportant is not much of a principle at all, and charges of judicial activism are most effectively rebutted when courts can fairly argue they are following normal practices.